 - OTC pain/anti-inflammatory medications

 Typically, patients respond well to non-surgical treatments for plantar fasciitis symptoms.
-However, the key for success when using these methods is to seek professional care as soon as you notice something is wrong.
+However, the key to success when using these methods is to seek professional care from our Massapequa plantar fasciitis doctor as soon as you notice something is wrong.

 In the event that your condition has become more severe, we may recommend other in-office approaches.

 Cortisone Injections (and Other Injection Therapies) for Plantar Fasciitis

 Whereas cortisone shots are nonsurgical in nature, any type of injection is invasive and has varying degrees of success.

-A single cortisone shot can often be beneficial for pain, and also serve as a diagnostic aide.
-When an injection relieves symptoms, it’s more likely that the problem actually is plantar fasciitis.
+A single cortisone shot can often be beneficial for pain, and also serve as a diagnostic aid.
+When an injection relieves symptoms, it’s more likely that the problem is actually plantar fasciitis.

 In addition to cortisone shots, other possible injection therapies include: